 At the total other end of the Spectrum is El Tovar.
 This is the showcase hotel of the Grand Canyon Village and it is pretty spectacular.
 The Rustic clifftop lodge sits pride of place at the entrance.
 The Euro Styled Alpine lodge was built at the turn of the century and has been the Premier destination within the park for over a 100years.
 The feel of the Hotel is one of incredible history and grandeur, you really are staying in the same hotel as some seriously historic figures, Roosevelt, Einstien, Bill Clinton, Sir Paul McCartney, Oprah Winfrey, and many others.
 When the Rich and famous visit the Cayon this is where they stay!

-The Flipside, this high level of prestige is not cheap, and more than any other the availability is poor.
+On the Flipside, this high level of prestige is not cheap, and more than any other the availability is poor.
 Also, the basic rooms ($278-$363 per night) are not actually all that special.
 The furniture is vintage but it’s not particularly rustic or antique, just old.
-Yes, the suites are phenomenal but at over $600 a night they better be!
+Yes, the suites are phenomenal but at over $600 a night, they better be!
 Really we struggle to justify the cost of the El Tovar, it is a wonderful building and arriving here is something really special, but you can easily stay and a cheaper hotel and just visit the el Tovar, if you can afford one of the suites, then go for it, but they are out of most peoples league!

 Nestled behind the El Tovar are the Kachina and Thunderbird Lodges, both are separate properties but are so alike we can address them together, there really is little to separate them.

 $266 gets you a night in either lodge but the star of the show here is the Canyon View Rooms!
-Priced at $335 average these rooms overlook the canyon and possess a view that any hotelier would die for!
+Priced at $335 on average these rooms overlook the canyon and possess a view that any hotelier would die for!
 The rooms themselves are nothing special.
 They are far more modern than the other lodges and are best described as functional.
-The feel is more chain motel than historic lodge.
+The feel is more chain motel than a historic lodge.

 That is a lot of money for a basic hotel room and if we were booking the Standard rooms we would definitely consider Bright Angel lodge first!
 However, if a Canyon view is important then these are the best choices.
 Seriously though do ask yourself first, how much that view is really worth!
-Remember rooms here and at Bright Angel lodge without a view are mere steps from the Rim Trail. you are staying right on the very edge of the GC and you will spend 99% of your day looking at it! do you REALLY need to be able to see it right out of your window?
-And the rooms do not have epic floor to ceiling windows where you can relax in an armchair enjoying the view, you would have to stand at the window to gaze down into the canyon, how, much of your stay would you really spend doing that?
-Especially when the better view is stood by the rail, with all the other tourists who are now blocking your view!
+Remember rooms here and at Bright Angel lodge without a view are mere steps from the Rim Trail. you are staying right on the very edge of the GC and you will spend 99% of your day looking at it!
+Do you REALLY need to be able to see it right out of your window?
+And the rooms do not have epic floor-to-ceiling windows where you can relax in an armchair enjoying the view, you would have to stand at the window to gaze down into the canyon, how, much of your stay would you really spend doing that?
+Especially when the better view is standing by the rail, with all the other tourists who are now blocking your view!